 What happened ?
 I have never been crazy about computers, technology and such.
 Actually, I dislike electronic gadgets, social networks and smartphones.
 My phone is a Blackberry Passport on which I have very few apps, and it is shut down most of the time anyway.
-The less electronics I own, the fewer batteries I have to charge.
+The fewer electronics I own, the fewer batteries I have to charge.
 I learned my way into computer science because I pursued projects that required some coding knowledge, and slowly developped these abilities along.
 Because Linux as well as WordPress were provided with their sourcecode and lots of documentations, and you could just do it.
 Because it was open, transparent and possible.
 And because, even if I don’t like the tools, I like what I can achieve with them.
-I don’t like to code, but I like spending as less time as possible in front of my computer, which implies to be efficient, which implies speaking to the machine in a language she (yes, that’s a she) can understand.
+I don’t like to code, but I like spending as little time as possible in front of my computer, which implies to be efficient, which implies speaking to the machine in a language she can understand.

 LaTeX blew my mind, even if the learning curve is quite stiff.
 Now, I use it for everything, even letters, because it’s very fast since I know all the usual markup by heart, so I type without even moving my hands from the keyboard.
 That is a very efficient typing paradigm.
 Especially as I got a mouse syndrom some years ago (repetitive strain injury), doing too much computer time, I’m very sensible to ergonomics.
 And I began using (and learning) keyboard shortcuts a lot more.

 Basically, TinyMCE lets you type rich text, but nothing complicated.
 To do more things, or call template functions, you can use shortcodes, which look a lot like markdown syntax, and are usually defined by plugins.
 But you have to remember them, and they are not always well documented, if documented at all, or sometimes the plugin that provides them can, in such a nice gesture, add a special button to crowd the TinyMCE menues so you can insert them from a click.